plotdb/fescope/README.md

     scope = new rescope!
     scope.init!
       .then -> scope.load libs
-      .then (context) -> myfunc!
+      .then (context) -> myfunc(context)

-However, we actually don't have to access the returned `context` object.
-Instead we simply enter desired context:
+Once loaded, we can access context for those libraries:

     myfunc = ->
       scope.context libs, (context) ->